chrislawcodes/Tip-Calculator/README.md

 * [x] Information and controls fade in once user starts typing.
 * [x] add an app icon
 * [x] added a descriptive launch screen
+* [x] User can decide if they want to just enter a subtotal before taxes.

 WALKTHROUGH